Category Archives: Monaco Royals

 Louise-Hippolyte, Marie and Antonio’s eldest surviving daughter and Antonio’s successor; Credit – Wikipedia

 Marie and Antonio butted heads over the marriage of their elder surviving daughter and Antonio’s heir, Louise-Hippolyte.
 There was no disagreement over Antonio’s decision, with the permission of King Louis XIV, that Louise-Hippolyte’s husband would take the surname Grimaldi and jointly rule Monaco with her.
 However, there was a heated disagreement over prospective husbands.
 Marie, supported by her family, refused to consent to Antonio’s choice.
 This resulted in a conflict that lasted for two years and greatly angered King Louis XIV.
-Marie told Louise-Hippolyte to refuse her father’s choice which resulted in Antonio having Louise-Hippolyte confined in a convent.
+Marie told Louise-Hippolyte to refuse her father’s choice, resulting in Antonio confining Louise-Hippolyte in a convent.
 When Antonio discovered that his marriage plans for his daughter were not favored at the French court, he was forced to release Louise-Hippolyte from her convent confinement and forgo his marriage plans.
 However, Marie had another trick up her sleeve.
 She arranged for the Duchess de Lude to suggest Jacques Goyon, Count of Matignon as a husband for Louise-Hippolyte, and Antonio agreed.
 When he later found out that Marie had manipulated his choice by having the Duchess de Lude suggest Jacques Goyon, Count of Matignon, the relationship between Marie and Antonio further worsened.

 The Cathedral of Monaco; Credit – Wikipedia